springdo/angular-system-tests/README.md

 ## 🏃‍♂️Running end-to-end tests locally

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Defaults to looking for an angular app on `http://localhost:4200` but you can over write this by setting `export E2E_TEST_ROUTE=http://my-app.example.com` prior to execution.

-You can run `npm run e2e:headless` if you don't want the browser popping up.
+You can run `npm run e2e:headless` if you don't want the browser popping up annoying you 🤗.

 ## 🏃‍♀️Running end-to-end tests against Selenium Grid